yangyu-unc2012/MartingaleField.github.io/README.md

 The same repeated number may be chosen from candidates unlimited number of times.

+Note:
-All numbers (including target) will be positive integers.
+- All numbers (including target) will be positive integers.
-The solution set must not contain duplicate combinations.
+- The solution set must not contain duplicate combinations.

 Example 1:
 ```